Are In Ground Trampolines Safer? | The Honest Truth

 1. More Resistant to Inclement Weather

-Another safety advantage revolves around the structure of in ground trampolines.
 Because they are installed into the ground, an in ground trampoline is less likely to be affected by inclement weather conditions.

 In ground trampolines are not going to be blown away by the wind, and if you place it under a shaded area, it can also avoid damage from the sun (ultraviolet light can be damaging to trampoline parts, like the springs, padding, frame, etc.)

-Parts that are underground could become rotten or damaged because of soil, moisture or lack of airflow---something to examine regularly if you install a trampoline into the ground.
+Underground parts could become rotten or damaged because of soil, moisture or lack of airflow---something to examine regularly if you install a trampoline into the ground.

 1. Enclosure Net May Not Be Necessary